-- For a contract with a value of more than \$50,000 but not more than \$1 million, the agency must submit a request for pricing to at least three vendors or resellers included in the category to which the contract relates; and - 3.
-For a contract with a value of more than \$1 million but not more than \$5 million, the agency must submit a request for pricing to at least six vendors included in the category to which the contract relates or all vendors in the category if the category has fewer than six vendors.213 - 4.
-For a contract with a value of more than \$5 million but not more than \$10 million, if an agency utilizes DIR Cooperative Contracts, the agency must submit a request for pricing to at least six vendors included in the category to which the contract relates or all vendors in the category if the category has fewer than six vendors.
+- 1. For a contract with a value of no more than \$50,000, the agency may directly award the contract to a vendor included in the category to which the contract relates without submitting a price request to other vendors in the same category; - For a contract with a value of more than \$50,000 but not more than \$1 million, the agency must submit a request for pricing to at least three vendors or resellers included in the category to which the contract relates; and - 3.
+For a contract with a value of more than \$1 million but not more than \$5 million, the agency must submit a request for pricing to at least six vendors or resellers included in the category to which the contract relates or all vendors or resellers in the category if the category has fewer than six vendors or resellers.212 - 4.
+For a contract with a value of more than \$5 million but not more than \$10 million, if an agency utilizes DIR Cooperative Contracts, the agency must submit a request for pricing to at least six vendors or resellers included in the category to which the contract relates or all vendors or resellers in the category if the category has fewer than six vendors or resellers.
+Statements of Work for DIR cooperative contracts do not require CAT review regardless of estimated dollar value.

 For a contract with a value of more than \$5 million but not more than \$10 million, an agency may opt to utilize DIR cooperative contracts or may make the purchase using the RFO purchasing method, as designated by the Comptroller under Section 2157.006(a)(2) of the Texas Government Code.
-An agency may not enter into a contract to purchase a commodity item through the DIR Cooperative Contracts Program if the value of the contract exceeds \$10 million unless it is a DIR coordinated bulk purchase.214 periodically schedules "bulk" purchase events to support information technology replacement.
-The coordinated bulk purchase effort focuses on productivity software, seat management services, and personal computers, laptops, and tablets and any additional IT commodity items that may produce cost savings from bulk purchases.215 DIR facilitates this streamlined procurement process, which is not subject to the contract value cap of \$10 million,216 by serving as the sole point of contact between the agencies and vendors.
+An agency may not enter into a contract to purchase a commodity item through the DIR Cooperative Contracts Program if the value of the contract exceeds \$10 million unless it is a DIR coordinated bulk purchase.213

+Coordinated Bulk Purchases of Commodity Items.
+DIR periodically schedules "bulk" purchase events to support information technology replacement.
+The coordinated bulk purchase effort focuses on productivity software, seat management services, and personal computers, laptops, and tablets and any additional IT commodity items that may produce cost savings from bulk purchases.
+DIR facilitates this streamlined procurement process, which is not subject to the contract value cap of \$10 million, 214 by serving as the sole point of contact between the agencies and vendors.
 DIR works with eligible customers to develop standardized configurations suited to the participating customers' business needs.
 DIR also uses its technology contracting experience to conduct the negotiations for all of the participating agencies.
 During a coordinated bulk purchase initiative, agencies leverage their combined purchasing power to purchase a large quantity of like items during a designated timeframe.
 Agencies participating in the coordinated bulk purchase initiatives obtain competitive pricing beyond the discounts already available to DIR customers through DIR cooperative contracts.